Installation

 How To Remove Default Templates And Tags

-If you want to show only your own templates and tags on the template library, go to Palleon->Settings->Templates and disable "Default Templates".
+If you want to show only your own templates and tags on the template library, go to Palleon->Settings->Modules and disable "Default Templates".

 What is Free/Pro Version?